 - Rich Idiot with No Day Job: Played straight with the Duc de Guermantes but averted with the Duchesse, who is considerably smarter than her husband.

 - Roman à Clef: Despite its reputation, A la recherche averts this.
 A lot of the characters are inspired by people Proust knew but he did so much swapping-around, conflating and generally fictionalising that it's more like Very Loosely Based on a True Story.
+At one point the Narrator stops to claim that everyone in the story is fictional except for a cousin of Françoise who gave her money when the destruction of WWI caused her to fall onto hard times.

 - Scenery Porn: The earlier books are full of this.
 Justified as the Narrator spends a lot of time visiting old churches, and also because two of the books are named after paths that he often walks along that turn out to link up with each other.